mihanizator/developer-site/getting-started.md

 ### Spawning Exogress Client

-Next step is to create a client-level config, which typically lives in your git repositories in the configuration file - "Exofile".
+Next step is to create a client-level config, which typically lives in your git repositories in the configuration file - "Exofile.yml".
 In your directory, run commmand

 ```
 exogress init <PARAMETER> --port=3000
 ```

-Where <PARAMETER> is one of the currently supported frameworks:
+Where specified port is passed as an argument (`3000` in the example), adn <PARAMETER> is one of the currently supported frameworks:

 ```
 laravel-artisan          Initialize Exofile.yml for Laravel with Artisan server